Paxtan-Development/study-assistant/README.md

 If you wish to submit more information about a bug or to provide feedback, you may do so through the **Bug Report** and **Feature Suggestion** page located in the **About** section of the app.
+ If you submit a **Bug Report** manually, your UID, app version, Android Version and device model would be sent as well, even if you are not a beta tester.

  The name and email fields in both the **Bug Report** and **Feature Suggestion** pages are optional.